 Facing a medical board complaint is overwhelming.
 If you are dealing with a formal complaint, it may be one of the most stressful processes in your career.
 The Federation of State Medical Boards (FSMB) oversees and interferes in any improper, incompetent, or unprofessional reported conduct.

-According to a comprehensive FSMB study, technological advances have led to greater accuracy in identifying unprofessional conduct and responding with the appropriate disciplinary action,
+According to a comprehensive FSMB study on U.S. Regulatory Medical Trends, technological advances have led to greater accuracy in identifying unprofessional conduct and responding with appropriate disciplinary action.

-Over the last decade, an average of 4,000 physicians a year receive disciplinary action.
+Over the last decade, an average of 4,000 physicians a year have received disciplinary action.
 The number jumped to nearly 9,000 disciplinary actions in the last reporting year.
-An analysis of the top disciplinary actions taken that year by state medical boards saw:
+An MDlinx analysis of the top disciplinary actions taken that year by medical licensing boards saw:

 - Licenses were revoked in 264 cases: A revoked license prohibits a physician from practicing medicine within the state.